Bayrick

 Life in Bayrick revolves around pastoral farming on properties that can span tens of thousands of hectares.
 Residents of this remote locality rely entirely on Blackall for essential services including medical care, schooling, fuel, and supplies — a drive of roughly one hour on unsealed and sealed roads.
 School of the Air and distance education have historically served the few school-age children in the area.
 Bayrick attracts those with deep ties to the land, offering an authentic outback Queensland lifestyle characterised by self-sufficiency, wide open horizons, and strong station community bonds.

-Bayrick falls under postcode 4478 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Gregory electorate.
+Bayrick falls under postcode 4478 and is governed by the Blackall Tambo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Gregory electorate.

 📍 Location